-There are several treatments for BPH, including medicines and surgery.
+There are several treatments for BPH, including medications and surgery.
 The treatments your doctor suggests will usually depend on how much your symptoms bother you.

-If your symptoms don't bother you too much, your doctor may suggest that you try 'watchful waiting'.
+If your symptoms don't bother you too much, your doctor may suggest that you try "watchful waiting".
 This means seeing your doctor regularly to monitor your symptoms, without starting treatment.